Who I Am

 These are a few of my personal diagnoses:

-- 2 years ago I started having heart issues.
+- Also, four years ago I started having heart issues.

-- Less than a year ago I had a heart attack.
+- Three years ago I had a heart attack.

 The Service Dog Industry